unDailyPower/CalculateThis/README.md

 Edits:

+5/26/2016

+- Made variable names more descriptive.

+- Removed the "You killed the program." line when a user enters anything other than the letter "r" when prompted to restart the program.
+  Program now restarts (when prompted) with any key(s) entered.

 5/24/2016

 - Added decimalFormat so that whole numbers are displayed as whole numbers, and fractions are displayed as decimals.